 You don’t have to travel far to find a great story –photographer Matt Black is proof.
 For the past decade, Black has focused his work in the California’s Central Valley, where he was born and raised.

-This is part two 0f a conversation with Black: learning about how he developed his current project, and why he went home to produced it.
+This is part two 0f a conversation with Black: how he developed his current project, and why he went home to produce it.

 MATT BLACK: I’ve been photographing the original migrants, their children and grandchildren — everyone, essentially, that’s living in these communities.
 When I started, there was quite a few of the original migrants still alive, but now they are mostly gone.
 I’ve always carried a tape recorder, so I’ve managed to get a lot of history down.

 CV: For the past decade, you’ve focused on the rural Central Valley.
 What drew you back to there?